microsoft/typespec/packages/rest/README.md

 # Cadl HTTP/Rest Library

-This package provides [Cadl](htps://github.com/microsoft/Cadl) decorators to describe HTTP and REST API.
+This package provides [Cadl](htps://github.com/microsoft/Cadl) decorators, models, and interfaces to describe HTTP and REST API.
+With fundamental models and decorators defined in Cadl.Http namespace, you will be able describe basic http level operations.
+Cadl.Rest namespace adds additional predefined models and interfaces.
+These building blocks make defining REST resources and operations based on standard patterns extremely simple.

 ## Install